Subscriptions

 WebSockets¶

-The framework now supports the graphql-ws
+The framework supports the graphql-ws

 library which uses the graphql-transport-ws

-sub-protocol for websockets for both webmvc and webflux stacks.
+sub-protocol for Websockets for both WebMVC and Webflux stacks.

-implementation 'com.netflix.graphql.dgs:graphql-dgs-webflux-starter:latest.release'
+implementation 'org.springframework.boot:spring-boot-starter-websocket'

 Unit Testing Subscriptions¶